JeremiahKaren/35percent.github.io/revolving-doors.md

 sharing: true
 footer: true
 ---
-A [report](http://www.spinwatch.org/index.php/component/k2/item/5458-the-local-lobby-and-the-failure-of-democracy) by journalist Anna Minton has found that _"20  per  cent  of  Southwark’s  63 councillors work as lobbyists"_ for developers in the planning industry and that a significant number of Councillors and Council officers are making use of a _'well-oiled revolving door'_ to the industry.
+A [report](http://www.spinwatch.org/index.php/component/k2/item/5458-the-local-lobby-and-the-failure-of-democracy) has found that _"20  per  cent  of  Southwark’s  63 councillors work as lobbyists"_ for developers in the planning industry and that a significant number of Councillors and Council officers are making use of a _'well-oiled revolving door'_ to the industry.
 This is twice the already alarming [average number](https://www.theguardian.com/society/2018/apr/29/nearly-100-london-councillors-have-links-to-property-industry) of Councillors working in the property development industry in other London boroughs.
 Here we have documented a few of Southwark's most striking revolving door examples.

 ![](http://farm9.staticflickr.com/8244/8637497136_d25afc426a.jpg)